 Though the current-generation Civic began life as a lackluster also-ran, Honda quickly and thoroughly revised the compact sedan to bring it back into contention.
-Still not as sporty as some rivals, the Civic is nonetheless a strong buy due to its excellent fuel efficiency, reputation for reliability and generous level of standard features.
+Still not as sporty as some rivals, the Civic is nonetheless a strong buy due to its excellent fuel efficiency (especially when the gas-electric drivetrain is selected), reputation for reliability and generous level of standard features.

-The Civic sedan is just one of many members of the Civic family, which includes the Civic Coupe, the super-thrifty Civic Hybrid, the sporty Civic Si Sedan and Si Coupe as well as the Civic Natural Gas model.
+The Civic sedan is just one of many members of the Civic family, which includes the Civic Coupe>, the sporty Civic Si Sedan and Si Coupe as well as the Civic Natural Gas model.

 Even more attention has been lavished on the Civic's interior, which now features a healthy amount of soft-touch trim and upscale plastics.
 The space-age, multi-tier dashboard, which places the tachometer and speedometer on different levels, remains, while a newly available seven-inch touchscreen allows users control the audio system with tablet-like pinch, tap and swipe gestures.

 Optional on many of its competitors, a rearview camera and dashboard-mounted five-inch info LCD screen are standard with the Civic, and an exclusive feature is Honda's Lane Watch system (explained in detail here), which helps the driver keep tabs on the sedan's blind spot.